Johniereed/Pressable-coupons/README.md

 Step 4: Click "Apply" to see the discounted price.

 Complete your purchase and enjoy your savings!

+Congrats!
+You have successfully claimed your Pressable coupon.

 ## Other Pressable Promo Deals And Savings